Explore West End's nightlife & bar scene

 Boundary St is the pulsing hub of the suburb, with its high concentration of bars, pubs and cafes.
 From retro-styling to modern furnishings, the bars will satisfy all needs – cocktails to craft beer.

-No less impressive are other popular watering holes such as the Rumpus Room, Jungle, The End, Lychee Lounge, Boundary Hotel, Lock ‘n’ Load Bistro and Melbourne Hotel, to name a few.
+No less impressive are other popular watering holes such as the Rumpus Room, Jungle, The End, Lychee Lounge, Boundary Hotel and Hotel West End, to name a few.

 How to get there: Unless you get in early, parking can be a problem.
 West End can easily be reached by public transport, with regular bus services via the city and surrounding suburbs.
 South Brisbane and South Bank railway stations are within walking distance of Boundary St.